beckerchTRJ/ECON-Library-Project/README.md

 ---

 ## **Acknowledgments**
-This project was developed as part of ECON 460 at [Your Institution].
-Thanks to my collaborators and the authors of the datasets:
+This project was developed as part of ECON 460: Economic Applications of Machine Learning at the University of Southern California.
+Thanks to my collaborators:
+- **Luke Alati**, **Dung Pham**, **Darian Ahmadizadeh**, and **Natasha Densiyuk**
+And the authors of the datasets:
 - **American Community Survey** (ACS)
 - **Public Libraries Survey** (PLS)
 - **Small Area Income and Poverty Estimates** (SAIPE)